Fatigue affects millions of Americans every day. Learn about four secrets to fight fatigue in this video by Dr. Oz.

 Nutrition, exhaustion and supplement specialist Dr. Shawn Talbott discusses what you can do to fight fatigue.
 Watch Dr. Talbott's video for tips and information on nutritional supplements.Helpful?
 1 person found this helpful.

-Robert DeVito, Administrator, answered
+Robert DeVito, Fitness, answered

 There are physical, environmental and mental strategies that you can utilize to feel more energy and fight that tired feeling.